Gunby Hadath: Early life

 St Edmund's School, Canterbury, then the Clergy Orphan School, which Hadath attended.

 Hadath was born at the Rectory in Owersby, Lincolnshire, England, on 30 April 1871, the only son (Note: He had three older sisters: Charlotte Elizabeth (1864–1945), a missionary who married in India and eventually emigrated to the United States, Maria Julia (1865–1881), who died when a teenager, and Mary Mowbray (1869–1891), who died in her early twenties.) of Reverend Edward Evans Hadath (c.
 1892 – 19 Nov 1873), the Rector of Owersby and Charlotte Elizabeth (first quarter of 1840 – 27 April 1912), the eldest daughter of Rev. John Mobray Pearson (11 February 1809 – third quarter of 1850), a Wesleyan Minister.

 Hadath's father died when he is two, and after initially attending a Dame school, he was sent to the Clergy Orphan School at St Thomas Hill in Canterbury, where the 1881 census found him registered as a scholar.
 He was athletic, and like the hero of one of his own school stories, was Captain of the school.
 He matriculated for Cambridge in October 1889 and was admitted as a resident student to Peterhouse College on 2 October 1889.
-At Cambridge, he continuing his sporting career and earned his college colours for rugby, soccer, and cricket.
+At Cambridge, he continuing his sporting career and earned his college colours for rugby, football, and cricket.
 He was awarded his BA in 1892, and began a career as a schoolmaster.